-The strange custom of tying cans to the bumper of the newlywed’s car actually evolved over time.
+The strange custom of tying cans to the bumper of the newlywed’s car actually evolved.
 Originally, wedding guests were encouraged to throw a shoe (or shoes) at the bride and groom’s car as it was leaving.
-Invariably, some of the shoes would land on the car and be driven off accompanying the happy couple on their honeymoon.
+Invariably, some of the shoes would land on the car and be driven off, accompanying the happy couple on their honeymoon.
 The guests were left to walk back home with one or no shoes.

 Someone had the bright idea of substituting tin cans instead of shoes.
-The cans were cheap replacements and no one cared if they drove away.
+The cans were cheap replacements, and no one cared if they drove away.
 Unfortunately, the bride and groom noticed the nicks caused by the flying cans and so a solution was suggested.
-The solution was to tie the tin cans to the rear bumper of the car so they wouldn’t be used as projectiles.
-To explain the presence of the cans, a just married sign was affixed to the truck lid.
+The solution was to tie the tin cans to the car’s rear bumper so they wouldn’t be used as projectiles.
+To explain the presence of the cans, a just married sign was affixed to the trunk lid.
 This tradition is currently enjoying a slight resurgence.

 Cutting the Wedding Cake

-Traditions may change and come and go, but the ceremony of a wedding will always be a beautiful celebration of a man and a woman pledging their love for each other and beginning their lives together.
+Traditions may change and come and go, but a wedding ceremony will always be a beautiful celebration of a man and a woman pledging their love for each other and beginning their lives together.
 It also creates a lasting memory that the married couple can treasure for many years to come.

 Wedding Traditions In Other Countries

-An interesting wedding tradition in France seems totally harmless to begin with, brides and grooms are given chocolates and champagne to eat and drink following the wedding at the reception.
+An interesting wedding tradition in France seems totally harmless to begin with.
+Brides and grooms are given chocolates and champagne to eat and drink following the wedding at the reception.
 Harmless enough, but the twist is that these tasty treats must be consumed from a toilet bowl.
 Apparently, the symbolism is to “toughen up” the happy couple ahead of their wedding night.
-Sounds like a nightmare to me that just might make them sick.
+It sounds like a nightmare to me that might make them sick.